ShaoyuWang1/CSC4001/README.md

-# meadia-manage
+# WeTrans FrontEnd

-> A Vue.js project
+> The frontend of the WeTrans Platform

 ## Build Setup